How to Teach Sparring So Students Don’t Quit

-Understand that this represents the first six to eight months of their training.
+Understand that this represents the first two to six months of their training.
 Often, instructors have their students sparring within the first three months.
-Our students don’t even make contact for eight months.
+Our students barely make contact for six months.

 Green – Blue Belts

-When the students graduate into the green and blue belt class, they begin to actually spar following the rules of light-contact continuous karate.
-That is like point fighting without stopping to decide who scored a point.
+When the students graduate into the green and blue belt class, they begin to actually spar following the rules of light-contact kickboxing.

 However, there is still no head contact, but body contact is permitted.
-Of course, the students wear headgear, hand-and-foot protective pads, shin pads, a mouthpiece, rib guards, and a groin cup for the guys.
+The students wear headgear, hand-and-foot protective pads, shin pads, a mouthpiece, rib guards, and a groin cup for the guys.

 You can see within this scenario that there is no winner or loser.
 Instead, the students are taught to judge the match by how well they stuck to the strategies of the drill.